Mahmut Demir

-Mahmut Demir (21 January 1970 in Amasya, Turkey), is a former Turkish Olympic, World and European champion sports in the super heavyweight class.
+Mahmut Demir (21 January 1970 in Amasya, Turkey), is a Turkish Olympic, World and European champion former wrestler in the super heavyweight class.
 He won the gold medal at the 1996 Olympics in Men's Freestyle wrestling.

 Wrestling career

 He was born on 21 January 1970 in Suluova district of Amasya Province in northern Turkey.
 Demir started wrestling in 1984.
 In a short time he developed into an excellent freestyle wrestler who soon moved to the top Turkish club "TEDAS" Ankara.
 At a height of 1.84 m, he soon grew into super heavyweight via heavyweight, usually weighing in at around 120 kg.
 His coaches were Alaattin Yıldırım and Nabi Bayram and national coach Yakup Topuz.

 Demir started his international wrestling career at the age of 16 with a 2nd place at the Balkan Junior Championships in Sonbor.
 From 1986 to 1990 he then competed regularly at the Junior World and European Championships.
 In 1990, he won the title of European Junior Heavyweight Champion.

 He made his senior debut with a 5th place in the heavyweight division at the 1989 World Championships in Martigny/Switzerland.
 He achieved this place with a 2:0 points victory over Sandor Kiss from Hungary.
 At the 1990 European Wrestling Championships in Poznan, Demir won his first senior medal with a 3rd place in the heavyweight category.
 In the fight for this bronze medal he defeated the junior world champion Heiko Balz from the German Democratic Republic.

 In 1991 Demir won another bronze medal at the European Championships in Stuttgart, but this time in the super heavyweight division.
 In a preliminary round fight he suffered a shoulder defeat at the hands of the German champion Andreas Schröder.

 In 1992, the year of the Olympics, Demir was runner-up in the European super heavyweight championship in Kaposvár.
 In the final he was again beaten by Andreas Schröder.
 At the Olympic Games in Barcelona, he narrowly missed out on a medal with a 4th place after losing to David Gobejishvili from The Unified Team and Jeff Thue from Canada.